TeroJii/silk/README.md

 <img src="man/figures/README-visualize-example-data-1.png" width="100%" />

-We can detect these unsual data points usign the `silk::find_outliers()` function, which takes a data.frame and a column name as input, and returns a modified version of the input data.frame.
+We can detect these unusual data points using the `silk::find_outliers()` function, which takes a data.frame and a column name as input, and returns a modified version of the input data.frame.

 ``` r
 silk_data1 |>